 While most people know that nonprofits can fundraise through grants, individuals, and companies.
 Many people don’t fully understand that there are many more ways for a nonprofit to legally earn money.
 Nonprofits can make program service revenue, which is when the nonprofit charges for a service that is related to its mission.
 Examples of this are a school charging students tuition or an animal shelter charging an adoption fee.
 There are complex laws surrounding how nonprofits are legally allowed to make money, so please reach out to us if you have specific questions on that topic.

 As a nonprofit ourselves, we know there are unique challenges to creating and running a thriving charity.
-If you’d like individualized coaching on best practices for running a nonprofit, request a free consultation to learn more or check out our free checklist for next steps for new nonprofit organizations.
+If you’d like more assistance and education about your nonprofit’s compliance concerns, request a consultation to learn more or check out our free checklist for next steps for new nonprofit organizations.